BorDevTech/bordevtech/README.md

 </div>
 <!-- Description-->
 <br>
-Autodidact and self-starter Java Developer with solid knowledge in AWS and Azure.
+Autodidact and self-starter TypeScript Developer with solid knowledge in NextJs and Google Analytics.
 Well-versed in developing robust and scalable cloud-based solutions.
 Passionate about leveraging cloud technologies and automation to drive efficiency and innovation in software development.
 <br>
 <!-- Description End-->